PseudoDevs/IamGhost/FATAL14.md

-Last updated: 2024-04-02 17:17:24
+Last updated: 2024-04-02 17:17:58
-Random Quote: You cannot find yourself by going into the past.
-You can find yourself by coming into the present. - Eckhart Tolle
+Random Quote: Wisdom cannot come by railroad or automobile or airplane or be hurried up by telegraph or telephone. - John Burroughs